bendohan/bendohan/index.md

 And I've also analyzed twitter data to [investigate whether Hurricane Dorian or Sharpiegate was more tweeted about](Twitter.md).

+For my final project, I taught myself [some of the basic functionality of spdep in RStudio](final.md)

 I have also [reviewed academic articles](Academia.md)